Commencement

 Career Assistance

 The Office of Career Development assists alumni who are job seeking.
 Whether you are updating your resume, preparing for interviews, or searching for job opportunities, the Career Development staff are here for you.
-The Career Development is located in 202 Horace Mann and is open 8:00 am - 4:30 pm on Monday through Friday.
+The Career Development office is located on the first floor of the Axe Library and is open 8:00 am - 4:30 pm on Monday through Friday.
 All our services are available to alumni FREE of charge, with the exception of a $50 fee if you choose to utilize the PSU Career Development Online database.

 IT Information